Course InfoHigher Education

 Mode of study:

-£6,000 per year (International students please refer to separate fees information)
+£6,000 per year (subject to change) (International students please refer to separate fees information)

 University of Sussex